-Common octopus thrives in the colder waters of Northern Spain’s coast, so they’re one of the most common seafoods here.
-Galicia have a unique way of preparing octopus that’s probably one of the most famous traditional Galician foods.
-It’s boiled in a copper pot, chopped into medallions, and served with olive oil, paprika, and salt.
-This iconic Galician dish is known as pulpo a la feira, or polbo á feira in Galician, which translates to “fair style octopus”.
-So called because it’s commonly served up at fairs and festivals, the dish is always served on a wooden plate.
-It’s such an iconic dish that it’s often called pulpo a la gallega, (Galician octopus) outside the region.
+The octopus is boiled in a copper pot, chopped into medallions, and served with olive oil, paprika, and salt.
+This iconic Galician dish is known as pulpo a la feira, or polbo á feira in Galician.
+The name translates to “fair-style octopus”.
+This is because the dish is commonly served at fairs and festivals, and always on a wooden plate.
+It’s such an iconic dish that it’s often called pulpo a la gallega, or Galician octopus.

-Perhaps the most popular fish in Northern Spain, hake (merluza in Spanish) can be found all over Galicia in various forms.
-This is a lean, white fish with a low fat content – which is handy because it’s usually served up in huge portions.
+Perhaps the most popular fish in Northern Spain, hake (or merluza in Spanish) can be found all over Galicia.
+This is a lean, white fish with a low-fat content – which is handy because it’s usually served up in huge portions.
 The most traditional dish is merluza a la gallega.
-Hake is boiled with potatoes and served in a sauce made from garlic and pepper.
-Simple, but very tasty.
+This is simply hake boiled with potatoes and served in a sauce made from garlic and pepper.
+It’s simple – but very tasty.

-Known as bogavante, Galician lobster is blueish in colour (when it’s alive) and is extremely tender and meaty.
-Look for bogavante con arroz for one of the most traditional Galician seafood dishes.
+Also known as bogavante, Galician lobster is blueish in colour (when it’s alive) and is extremely tender and meaty.
+Look for bogavante con arroz as this is one of the most traditional Galician seafood dishes.
 It’s pricey by Galician standards, but very worth it!

 Also prolific in Northern Spain are scallops (vieiras).
-So much so that their distinctive shells are used as the symbol of the Camino de Santiago.
-In Galicia scallops tend to be served one of two ways.
-Steamed, plain, and served in a half-shell with a little lemon.
-Or there’s vieiras gratinadas, which are served with a lightly spiced breadcrumb topping.
+They are so common in this region, that their distinctive shells are used as the symbol of the Camino de Santiago.
+In Galicia, scallops tend to be served one of two ways.
+You can have them steamed, plain, and served in a half-shell with a little lemon.
+Or you can try vieiras gratinadas, which are served with a lightly spiced breadcrumb topping.

-A delicacy worldwide, oysters (ostras) in Galicia can be surprisingly cheap.
-Find them in markets for the best prices – and wash them down with a glass of the local white wine Albariño (more on that later).
+A delicacy worldwide, oysters in Galicia can be surprisingly cheap.
+Find ostras in markets to get the best prices.
+And wash them down with a glass of the local white wine, Albariño!

 If you want to try lots of Galician seafood at once, order a mariscada.
-These huge seafood platters tend to be a little pricey, but they’re a great way to experience a lot of different things in one go.
+These are huge seafood platters!
+They tend to be a little pricey, but they’re a great way to experience a lot of things in one go.

 Tarta de Santiago

-The third traditional dessert in Santiago is pedras, meaning stones, which are simply chocolate covered almonds.
-Tenda da Caldeirería, a boutique supermarket specialising in local goods, is a great place to buy them.
+The third traditional dessert in Santiago is pedras, meaning stones.
+These are simply chocolate-covered almonds.
+Tenda da Caldeirería is a boutique supermarket specialising in local goods, so this is a great place to buy them.

 Tarta de Mondoñedo